Biomedical Engineering M.Eng. (Ithaca)

 Applicants are expected to have a bachelor's degree in a recognized subdiscipline of engineering.
 However, exceptional students with a BS in the Sciences and demonstrated knowledge of advanced mathematics, calculus-based physics, and introductory computer science will also be considered.
 Applicants must submit GRE general test scores, and are advised to submit scores on the GRE subject test in engineering or a related field.

-- ll Graduate School Requirements, including the TOEFL Exam for Non-Native English Applicants
+- ll Graduate School Requirements, including the TOEFL Exam or IELTS Academic Exam for non-native English applicants

 - three recommendations